-- Collect the data over sufficient period to be sure the data represents "typical" results during a "typical" cycle of your business.
+- Collect the data over sufficient period to be sure the data represents typical results during a typical business cycle.

 - Sometimes there may be important differences within a population that should be reflected by sampling each different subgroup individually.
 This is called stratification.
-(For example, collect complaint data from business travelers separately from other types of travelers.
-Collect scrap data from each machine separately.)
+(For example, collect complaint data from business travelers separately from other types of travelers.)

 Tip: It must be safe to record and report "bad news," otherwise the data will be filtered.